bpherrick/mightiest-velociraptor-4895a/content/pages/rejoice.you-are-a/threat.md

 ---
-title: 'Rejoice, you are '
+title: Rejoice!
+You are a threat
 subtitle: lorem-ipsum
 seo:
   title: ''